Jazz, regarded as "one of the United States' greatest exports to the world" by the National Museum of American History, is a genre unlike any other.

 "Jazz is music that comes from the soul.
 You learn so much about people and what they have to say when you play together, even if you’re complete strangers!
 It’s music, but really, it’s a language," shared Iman, who is also part of the jazz trio The Sugar Bees.

-Part of a closely-knit family
+Part of a close-knit family

 Upon entering the local jazz scene, artists quickly discover that they are not alone.
 They are welcomed with open arms by musicians who share their passion for jazz and are eager to support them in their formative years.
 Members of this tightly-knit community spur each other on amid hardships and push each other to become better musicians.